 Videos can be a great source of travel inspiration.
 Many destinations create videos made specifically to attract tourists.
-Tourist boards, travel agencies and various government organizations put many efforts into getting you to visit and spend your money there.
+Tourist boards, travel agencies and various government organizations put much effort into getting you to visit and spend your money there.
 That’s because people are more likely to visit a place if they can see the destination ahead of time.
-It’s definitely a good way to peak someone’s interest.
+It’s definitely a good way to pique someone’s interest.

 Destination videos can dispel any pre-existing notions like “there is nothing to do in X.” They show the unfamiliar in a friendly and welcoming way.
-Thanks to technology, people are not only watching videos, they are sharing them.
+Thanks to technology, people are not only watching videos, but they are also sharing them.
 How many of you have shared or saw a shared video on social media?
 I know I have and this makes them so accessible to everyone with an Internet connection.

 An effective piece can have a wide and powerful reach.
 I learned that first hand a few years ago after watching a tourist video for Iceland.
 I can’t find the original one, but here it is also a good one.

 My love for Iceland born from videos

 I have to admit that I didn’t know too much about Iceland.
 It wasn’t really on my radar as a destination.
 Then I saw this random video.
 Something about it intrigued me and definitely made me want to go there.
 To this day, Iceland ranks as one of the best trips I have made so far, proving that tourism advertising works.